nhzlkflee/PESP/README.md

-# PETRONAS Scholars Dashboard
+# PETRONAS Education Sponsorship Program Dashboard

-## 📊 Overview
+---
+### 📘 Description
 This dashboard presents an analysis of PETRONAS Scholars using a simulated (dummy) database.
 It is designed to identify and segment target scholars for strategic development program planning.
-The dashboard provides valuable insights into scholars' profiles, including:
-1. Academic performance
-2. Program eligibility
-3. Key demographics

-## 🧩 Key Responsibilities
-- Ensure accurate and timely data entry into internal database.
+---
+### 🧠 Project Goals
-- Regularly update scholars' information monthly.
+- To regularly update scholars' information monthly
-- Maintain confidentiality of scholar data.
-- Identify trends to track target students for development programs.
+- To identify trends to track target students for development programs
-- Generate reports for management.
+- To generate reports for management
+---

-## 🛠️ Tools
+### 🛠️ Tools
 - Microsoft Excel
 - Power BI